mastachen/Nexter/README.md

 		.footer {
 			grid-column: col-start 1 / grid-end;
 		}
-	max-content: exact size to accomodate content, tries not to make line breaks
+	- max-content: exact size to accomodate content, tries not to make line breaks
-	min-content: minimum size to avoid overflows
+	- min-content: minimum size to avoid overflows
-	minmax: define minimum and maximum size
+	- minmax: define minimum and maximum size
-	repeat(auto-fill, 100px):	auto-fill: grid will automatically create as many tracks as will fit into container repeat(auto-fit, 100px): grid will automatically create tracks, but colapses those which are empty (sets width to 0) */
+	- repeat(auto-fill, 100px): grid will automatically create as many tracks as will fit into container
+	- repeat(auto-fit, 100px): grid will automatically create tracks, but colapses those which are empty (sets width to 0) */

 grid-template: 150px / auto auto auto;